e-Contract/jsf-crud/README.md

 <crud:crud entity="YourEntity"/>
 ```
 This gives you a table with basic create, read, update, and delete functionality.
-The CRUD component uses reflection to construct a UI based on the JPA annotations.
+The JSF CRUD component uses reflection to construct a UI based on the JPA annotations.

 You can change the displayed name of a field via:
 ```xml